Vanilla-Expanded/VanillaExpanded-RoyaltyPatches/README.md

     Illuminated dresser is now acceptable by royals.
     Illuminated end table is now acceptable by royals.

 In addtion to that, those new patches fixed the previous issues with quest requirement.
-I.e the royals ascent quest couldn't be accepted if room used one of the replacements add by Vanilla Expanded.
+I.e the royals ascent quest couldn't be accepted if room used one of the replacements added by Vanilla Expanded.
 This is no longer the case.